Delta Velos

-Featuring a rapid turnaround, Delta Velos can be refuelled and ready to fly in a short timeframe.
+Engineered for high-cadence flight, this aircraft can be refuelled and ready to fly in a short timeframe, proving capable of multi-mission payload delivery.

 Specifications